fastrgv/Interval-RPN-Calculator/README.md

 # Interval RPN Calculator

+**ver 2.0.5 -- 28sep22**

+* All build scripts now avoid creating a library-file first.
+* Elliminate w32 build.
+* Now using new easy to install GNU ada for Win64.

 **ver 2.0.4 -- 16sep22**
 * Now use GNU Ada exclusively.
 * Elliminated use of defunct AdaCore compiler.